gchq/coreax/SECURITY.md

 If you believe that you have identified a potential vulnerability in the code base, please report this promptly to [oss@gchq.gov.uk](mailto:oss@gchq.gov.uk).
 Please describe the problem in as much detail as possible, ideally with examples.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+Each report will be dealt with on a case-by-case basis with clear.
+You will receive regular communication on the resolution and progress of your report.